 Green light for new service station with restaurant in Offaly

-Martin and Pat Grogan had sought permission from Offaly County Council last August to construct the new facility in Cloghan and now the local authority has signed off one the project.
+Martin and Pat Grogan had sought, and were granted, permission from Offaly County Council to construct the new facility in Cloghan.

 The plans are for a new single-storey service station with petrol/diesel filling station and canopies and retail with ancillary off-license.
 The plans also include the construction of a restaurant, picnic area, parking for cars, trucks, heavy goods vehicles and buses and a car wash.

 The decision to grant permission came with 19 conditions from Offaly County Council which include a change to pedestrian crossing location, changes to the proposed cladding on the building, the provision of more EV charging points if required and restriction on opening hours to between 6.30am and 10pm.